MaciejCzeszko/CountdownTimer/README.md

 # CountdownTimer
-App that counts down from the number of minutes you give it until 0
+App that counts down from the number of minutes you give it until it reaches 0